nabinpkl/stablecoin/README.md

-# Plutus Platform starter project
+# Plutus Platform stable coin project

-This project gives a simple starter project for using the Plutus Platform.
+This project gives a simple starter project for using the Plutus Platform for stable coin.

 ## Setting up